eugyenoch/yieldFarm/README.md

-# chainlink_defi
+# yieldfarm

-This repo allows you to stake your FAU/LINK/DAPP or any accepted ERC20 and receive DAPP token as a reward (and can do yeild farming).
+This repo allows you to stake your token and receive custom token as a reward (and can do yeild farming).
 It gets the Kovan price feed of the ERC with ETH to calculate value.

 To get started clone this repo.